Logarithms

 Exponents

-So a logarithm also answers the question
+So a logarithm answers a question like this:

 What exponent do we need